 Innovative teaching is critical to our efforts to create and foster experiential learning opportunities.
-The law school has two important resources that assist faculty to deliver a program of instruction that gives students opportunities to learn from experience:
+The law school has important resources that assist faculty to deliver a program of instruction that gives students opportunities to learn from experience:

 The Center for Excellence in Law Teaching (CELT) assists faculty to deliver a sound and innovative program of instruction, a part of which experiential learning is key.
 Internally for Albany Law School, CELT hosts faculty teaching workshops where faculty learn about creative ways to engage students and provide more experiential learning opportunities in the traditional classroom setting.
 Externally it sponsors conferences and offers a web-based clearinghouse for material on teaching, curriculum development and other legal education reform issues.
 Albany Law School’s Instructional Technology department provides additional resources for innovative teaching, including a Classroom Performance System, digital video recording allowing faculty to record simulated exercises, and state-of-the-art courtroom technology for litigation training.

 With the help of these resources, experiential learning begins for students on their first day at Albany Law School.
 In the first-year Lawyering program, students are introduced to the essential skills needed to become a lawyer.
 In the second and third years, law students continue to apply classroom learning to situations faced by practicing lawyers by representing clients through the Clinic and Justice Center and the extensive Field Placement Program, through advanced simulation courses, problem-based courses and through other extra-curricular programs.

 Albany Law School's lawyering program assigns first-year students to "firms" representing parties in a year-long simulated legal dispute, introducing the student to the legal system, ethics and the skills and values of the profession.